lucasfeliciano/fetch-everywhere/README.md

-WHATWG `fetch` API for ALL node based environments.
+WHATWG `fetch` API for ALL JavaScript environments.
 Built on top of [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch) & [GitHub's WHATWG Fetch polyfill](https://github.com/github/fetch).

-The idea behind this npm module is to support ALL nodejs based environments.
+The idea behind this npm module is to support ALL JavaScript environments.
 If doesn't work for you, open a issue and we will support it.

 :)